10 Ways to Keep Your Credit Card Safe When Traveling Abroad

 There’s nothing worse than getting stranded in a foreign destination without any access to your money.
 Take a second card with you, but only use it for emergency situations.
 Store it in the hotel safe if you don’t want to carry it around with you.

-Soon credit cards across the U.S. will begin adopting a more secure system that involves what’s known as a smart card.
+In the U.S., credit card customers now have cards that are equipped with EMV chips.
 These cards utilize chip and PIN technology that stores and transmits encrypted data.
 And each card has a unique identifier that can change with each transaction.

 Already widely used in Europe, the cards have helped reduce fraud and counterfeiting in places like France.
-If you can get your hands on one of these smart cards, it might help ease fears over swiping your card abroad.
+These EMV chip credit cards help ease fears over swiping your card abroad.

 10. Stay safe.